JohnPBarrett/product-import-test/README.md

 Have not had much recent practice with consuming CSV files and I believe this was the first time I've used CSV parser.
 There was an initial learning curve with getting to grips with it and making it do what I needed it to do.

+Further, had some difficulty with getting streams to do what I need.
+Quite a few tests had problems where they wouldn't pass as the condition was to check whether file exists.
+The file did get created but at time of test it was not present so the test failed.
+Had to spend time to read more on stream docs to understand why this was occuring.